Lu-Qiu/students_mental_health.github.io/proposal.md

   can lead to biased or inaccurate results.
 - Website Design: We plan to create a state-of-the-art website with advanced features and a visually appealing design.
-- R-Shiny Interactive Dashboard: We plan to use R-Shiny to build an interactive platform.

 ### Planned timeline